TheDevCarnage/NLP-Project-NER/README.md

 The test set is vital for determining the winners of the project.
 It will only be distributed to the top-scoring teams after the project's completion.
 Similar to the quiz set, aspects will not be provided for the test set.

+### Setting Up a Virtual Environment and Installing Project Dependencies

+Follow these steps to set up a virtual environment for an existing project and install dependencies from a requirements file:

+Open a Terminal or Command Prompt:

+Open a terminal or command prompt on your computer.

+Navigate to the Project Directory:

+Use the cd command to navigate to your project directory.

+`cd path/to/my_project`

+#### Create a Virtual Environment:

+If you haven't already created a virtual environment, follow these steps to create one:

+Run the following command to create a virtual environment named "myenv" (you can choose a different name) but First, ensure you have the virtualenv package installed by running:

+`pip install virtualenv
+`

+Then, create a virtual environment (e.g., "myenv") with this command:

+`python -m venv myenv
+`

+Activate the virtual environment based on your operating system:

+On Windows:

+`myenv\Scripts\activate
+`
+On macOS and Linux:

+`source myenv/bin/activate`

+After activation, your command prompt will reflect the virtual environment's name (e.g., "(myenv)").

+Install Project Dependencies from a Requirements File:

+Use pip to read the requirements file and install the packages:

+`pip install -r requirements.txt
+`
+This command will install all the packages listed in the requirements.txt file into your virtual environment.

+Work on Your Project:

+Your virtual environment is now active, and you can work on the project using the installed dependencies.
+Any packages you install or update will be isolated from your system's Python environment.

+Deactivate the Virtual Environment:

+When you're done working on your project, you can deactivate the virtual environment, returning you to your system's Python environment.

+`deactivate`